 The MacDonalDs (MacDonells) of Keppoch

 On the 13th of September 2006 the Lord Lyon matriculated the arms of Ranald Alasdair MacDonald of Lochaber Mac Mhic Raonuill as Chief of Keppoch MacDonalds.
 The crest authorized by the first chief of the Keppoch branch since 1848 incorporates the eagle with outspread wings (or ” Rising Eagle“) wearing a crown.
-The motto the chief has chosen is“Air Muir `s Air Tir” which is the Gaelic translation of the Latin “Per Mare Per Terras”, which means “By Sea By Land”.
+The motto the chief has chosen is“Air Muir `s Air Tir” which is the Gaelic translation of the Latin “Per Mare Per Terras”, meaning “By Sea By Land”.
 The crest at right is our artist’s rendition of the crest atop the matriculated arms of the new chief.
 The wearing of this belted crest by those associated with the Keppoch branch of Clan Donald has been authorized by the Keppoch chief.
 The 1750 Keppoch artifact tartan was selected for his clansmen to wear rather than the Keppoch tartan registered in 1815.
 The new chief’s surname is a classic example of the various spellings of the surname.
 The current Keppoch chief spells his name MacDonald (with a capital D), but his grandfather spelled his name MacDonell.
 Many of the Keppoch branch have used the McDonell spelling and there are records of a few MackDonald spellings.
 It will be interesting to see if the new chief’s surname will determine his clansmen’s spelling of the name in future generations.

 See the Keppoch lands in the Clan Donald Journey to ArmaDale viDeo